Close Menu

 Table of Contents

-• Steel eBike Frame
+• Riding a Steel E-Bike Frame

-• Carbon eBike Frame
+• Riding a Carbon E-Bike Frame

-• Frequent Asked Questions
+• Frequently Asked Questions

 • Q: How do I know if my carbon bike’s frame is broken?

-Steel eBike Frame
+Riding a Steel E-Bike Frame

 Vintage steel frame - photo by Nick Fewings

-photo by Nick Fewings
+Photo by Nick Fewings

-Carbon eBike Frame
+Riding a Carbon E-Bike Frame

 ebike frame made of carbon photo by Jordan Brierley

-photo by Jordan Brierley
+Photo by Jordan Brierley

 ebike with aluminum frame - photo by Tower Electric Bikes

-photo by Tower Electric Bikes
+Photo by Tower Electric Bikes

-Frequent Asked Questions
+Frequently Asked Questions

-Q: Are carbon bikes faster than aluminum?
+Q: Are carbon bikes faster than aluminium?

 Q: How do I know if my carbon bike’s frame is broken?